Project Intake Form Best Practices + Examples

 • If not, reach out to your client, and ask them to provide the missing/wrong details.

-• If multiple people will be working on one order, it’s a good idea to have a task list that details each step (what to do, whom to assign to, etc.).
+• If multiple people will be working on one order, it’s a good idea to have a project task list that details each step (what to do, whom to assign to, etc.).

 If you need any help or ideas with your client intake forms, feel free to reach out to us.
 We’re happy to help you get set up with your new SPP workspace.